emerginganalytics/cyberarena/v2/build_files/instructions/student/csec1310-assignment1.md

 8. Click on the `Credentials` tab.
 9. Click on the `Add` button to add credentials to the scan.
    1. Enter the username `cybergym` for the username.
-   2. Enter the password `Let's Workout!` for the password.
+   2. Enter the password `Let's workout!` for the password.
 10. Click on the `Save` button to save the scan.
 11. Click on the `Launch` button to launch the scan.
 12. Wait for the scan to complete.